SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/challenge/README.md

 Formatting of the script must be consistent with the rules below; the best way to do this is to use the `shfmt` tool that the shell-format VS Code extension makes available.

-The formatting options for `shfmt` can be specified in VS Code's preferences via the `shellformat.flag` setting, and should be `-i 2 -sr -fn`, thus:
+The formatting options for `shfmt` can be specified in VS Code's preferences via the `shellformat.flag` setting, and should be `-i 2 -bn -ci -sr`, thus:

 |Option|Meaning|
 |-|-|